enry1897/FlowVision/README.md

     >[Heart_Neural_Net](Auxiliar/Heart_Neural_Net.ipynb)

 - *OSCServer:*
-  in this fold are contained the scripts for the RaspberryPi5.
+  in this fold, the scripts for the RaspberryPi5 are contained .
   >[OSCServer.pro](OSCServer/OSCServer.pro): to open the project in QT Creator.

   >[OSCServer](OSCServer/OSCServer): compiled filed to be run on the Konsole.